mattgemmell/FigureMark/README.md

 This is [the repository for **FigureMark**](https://github.com/mattgemmell/FigureMark), a simple syntax for marking up _figures_ in Markdown documents (i.e. HTML `<figure>` blocks).
 Its purpose is to help with formatting explanatory content online and in digital and printed books.
 It was created by [Matt Gemmell](https://mattgemmell.scot), and is made available under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

+Feature requests, bug reports, and general discussion are welcomed; you can [use the issue tracker here](https://github.com/mattgemmell/FigureMark/issues).

+## Documentation

 Since github doesn't allow the use of custom CSS in hosted README files like this one, please **[read the FigureMark documentation here](https://mattgemmell.scot/figuremark)** for illustrated examples, syntax, etc.

-Feature requests, bug reports, and general discussion are welcomed; you can [find my contact details here](https://mattgemmell.scot/contact/).

 ## Purpose